Sugar, Its Types, Sugar Content in Liquors & Drinks & Sugar Substitutes

-Why you should Avoid Sugars?
+Why You should Avoid Sugars?

 Sugar is a simple carbohydrate like all other refined foods and should be avoided.
-All types of sugars are only “empty” calories, have no nutrition value, raise the insulin levels rapidly, and damage the blood sugar balance.
+All types of sugars are only empty calories, have no nutrition value, raise the insulin levels rapidly, and damage the blood sugar balance.
 The raised insulin levels make fat that is stored in the body.

 Chemical Formula of Sugar